Capstone-Projects-2023-Fall/project-studysync/documentation/docs/testing/integration-testing.md

 User account management, Flashcards creation/customization, Interactivity, and collaboration.

 - A user forgets to review because of daily chores and uses StudySync to review before midterm is approaching.
-- User login using StudySynce credential.
+  - User login using StudySync credential.
   - After logging into the account, the user navigates to Study Tool tab to check his flashcard decks.
   - Then he found the flashcard topic for his subject.
   - After reviewing the flashcards, the user went back to Study Tool page and select "Quiz".
   - Finally, the user completes the quiz and the correct answer is displayed.
   - After submission, the quiz shows all the correct answer and quiz score will be saved to the leaderboard.

 ### Test Steps:
 1. **User Login**